John Bock '45

 Loss

-John was lost with seventeen others on January 9, 1945 while aboard USS Colorado (BB 45), operating in Lingayen Gulf, when the ship was struck by "accidental gunfire" from an unspecified source.
-(One site gives "Sky Control struck by 5″ shells").
-In addition to the seventeen deaths, fifty-one other officers and men were wounded in the incident.
+John was lost with nineteen others on January 9, 1945 while aboard USS Colorado (BB 45), operating in Lingayen Gulf, when the ship was struck by accidental gunfire from another ship in the formation.

 Other